Hill Leads Mississippi State to 28-13 win over Kentucky

 Mississippi State (3-1, 1-0 SEC) handed the ball to Hill, the Southeastern Conference’s leading rusher 26 times in the game, taking some of the offensive pressure off freshman quarterback Garrett Schrader who started in place of injured senior Tommy Stevens, a Penn State transfer.

+“He was a grown man out there,” Kentucky coach Mark Stoops said.
+“You can see a great player there, with a great desire to make some tough runs.
+That’s a very good football player.”

-Shrader, who played the entire second half last week, threw for 180 yards and rushed for 125 yards in his first full game managing the offense.
+Shrader, who played the entire second half last week, was another offensive highlight, throwing for 180 yards and rushing for 125 yards in his first full game managing the offense.

+“I don’t know that there’s too many freshman quarterbacks around the country playing like that,” Mississippi State coach Joe Moorhead said.

 Kentucky (2-2, 0-2 SEC) had 386 yards of total offense but found the end zone only once on a Kavosiey Smoke 2-yard run in the third quarter.
-Mississippi State consistently frustrated Mark Stoops’ team late in drives, and the Wildcats could convert on only two of their four field-goal attempts.
+Mississippi State consistently frustrated Stoops’ team late in drives, and the Wildcats could convert on only two of their four field-goal attempts.

+“You’ve just got to find a way to win,” Stoops said.
+“And getting behind and not punching it in when we’re moving the ball, and not getting scores in the red zone and missing kicks and things of that nature is not a good recipe right now.”

 The defense set the tone early.
 On the game’s opening drive linebacker Willie Gay Jr. intercepted Sawyer Smith and returned the ball 53 yards for a touchdown.
 Gay and multiple other defensive starters have been suspended for much of the season due to a violation of team rules believed to be related to an academic dishonesty scandal that carries NCAA-mandated suspensions.